exist2021/bandrainfo-one-click-hugo-cms/site/content/contact/_index.md

   - heading: Location
     text: Bandra West, Mumbai- 400050
   - heading: Working hours
-    text: We are open on all days
+    text: Open on all days
 ---

 We’d love to get in touch with you and hear your ideas and